-Pick up seasonal blooms and classic bunches or have them delivered to you by some of the best local floral artisans in the city
+Pick up seasonal blooms and classic bunches or have them delivered to you by some of Singapore’s best floral artisans

-Brighten up your home — or someone’s day — with a thoughtful bouquet or vase of flowers from these creative florists in Singapore.
+Brighten up your partner’s Valentine’s Day with a thoughtful bouquet or vase of flowers from these creative florists in Singapore.
 Their creations span the rainbow: from pretty pastels to vibrant jewelled tones, no two bouquets are the same.
 If you’re feeling hands on, some florists hold flower styling workshops so you can learn a skill or two about floral arrangements.
 Food for thought: Has anyone created a bouquet using edible flowers and micro herbs before?

 Daryl Cheng and his wife Hema Nathan, who work out of their home studio, founded Bloomen.
 Those unsure of what to purchase can go for Daryl’s Pick, which also includes a peonies bouquet (from $150), wrapped in simple kraft paper.
 Private workshops ($500) are also available.

 Before moving to Singapore, owner-florist Charlotte Puxley was working with flowers in London alongside established experts Jane Packer and Scarlet & Violet.
 Her team has also collaborated with Gucci, Dior and Faberge among others.
 Puxley’s style is inspired by the English countryside, and flowers are sourced from local markets.
 The hand bouquets range from extra small to suitably large, and prices start from $47.
 Otherwise, opt for subscriptions that start from $95.

 315 Outram Road

 Tel: +65 6904 4980